protegeproject/protege/_views/object-property-characteristics.md

 * **Reflexive** - asserts that the selected property is Reflexive.
 Asserting that a property is reflexive causes every single individual to be related to itself via that property.
 * **Irreflexive** - asserts that the selected property is Irreflexive.
 Asserting that a property is irreflexive means that an individual cannot be related to itself via that property.

+For more information on property characteristics and for some concrete examples please [see the W3C OWL primer](http://www.w3.org/TR/owl2-primer/#Property_Characteristics).

 ## Adding and Deleting a Property Characteristic

 To add a given characteristic for a property, the property should be selected and the associated characteristic checkbox should be checked.
 The relevant axiom for the characteristic will be added to the active ontology.